AP-HLine-3D/HLine3D/README.md

 from Neutral Hydrogen ( Inter-Stellar Mass ) Clouds within our Galaxy : The Milky Way

-THE GOAL : For a beginner ( high school or undergrad college student ) to have everything required for an operational Astronomical H Line Radio Telescope System available in One Repository, and offer intriguing 3D graphics as a motivation to undertake the Project !
+THE GOAL : For a beginner ( high school or undergrad college student ) to have everything required for an operational Astronomical H Line Radio Telescope System Project available in One Repository, and offer intriguing 3D graphics as a motivation to undertake the task !

 _________________________________________